Last updated on 2026-03-12

 - Hotel General Manager: Oversee all aspects of hotel operations, ensuring profitability and guest satisfaction.

-Other potential roles include operations manager, quality standards specialist, and director of sales and marketing.
-Graduates are well-prepared to work for domestic and global hotel brands, cruise lines, travel agencies, and event planning companies.
+Other potential roles include operations manager, quality standards specialist, restaurant manager, and revenue manager.
+Graduates are well-equipped to work for various employers, including hotels, restaurants, travel agencies, and event planning companies.

 DISCLAIMER: The information above is subject to change.
 For the latest updates, please contact LOA Portal's advisors.